MicrosoftDocs/nav-content/dynamics-nav-app/bank-how-setup-bank-data-conversion-service.md

 ---
-title: Set Up Bank Data Conversion| Microsoft Docs
+title: Set Up Bank Data Conversion
 description: You can set up bank accounts to keep track of transactions and import or export bank feeds, such as Yodlee.
 services: project-madeira
 documentationcenter: ''